donnemartin/system-design-primer/docs/en/index.md

 ## What's New?

-See [System Design at a Glance]([./design-glance.md](https://github.com/ido777/system-design-primer-update/blob/main/CHANGELOG.md)) for a comprehensive list of changes.
+See [CHANGELOG](https://github.com/ido777/system-design-primer-update/blob/main/CHANGELOG.md) for a comprehensive list of changes.